coastal-science/call-catalog-viewer/catalogs/FAQ.md

 This website and all audio recordings it hosts are subject to the terms under [Open Government License &ndash; Canada 2.0](https://open.canada.ca/en/open-government-licence-canada).
 The complete license is found on the [License](license.html) page.

-## Where do the sounds come from?

-You are free to:
+As long as the terms in the [License](license.html) page are respected, you are free to:
 - Copy, modify, publish, translate, adapt, distribute or otherwise use the Information in any medium, mode or format for any lawful purpose.

 ## What is SRKW?